zettsu-t/sudokusse/README.md

 ## Solve a Sudoku puzzle example

-Execute the generated binary from a terminal. _sudokusse.exe_ solves a sudoku puzzle example 10,000 times and shows elapsed time to solve it.
+Execute the created binary in a terminal. _sudokusse.exe_ solves a sudoku puzzle example 10,000 times and shows elapsed time to solve it.

 ```bash